OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-11.md

 ## 2 Kings 11:4

-Now in the seventh year Jehoiada sent and brought the captains of hundreds of the Carites and of the guard,
+In the seventh year, Jehoiada sent and brought the captains of hundreds of the Carites and of the guard,
 and brought them into the house of the Lord.
 Then he made a covenant with them, had them take an oath in the house of the Lord,
 and showed them the king’s son.